open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway.md

 - It's one more thing to maintain and that can fail (complexity)
 - Added latency in case of cascaded collectors
 - Higher overall resource usage (costs)

+## Additional Considerations Deploying Multiple Collectors

+### The Single-Writer Principle

+The Single-Writer Principle is a design principle that ensures a single logical writer for a particular resource.
+Concurrent access from multiple applications that modify or report on the same data can lead to data loss or, at least, degraded data quality.
+In gateway collector deployments, applying this principle guards against sending inconsistent data to the backend.

+#### Context in OTLP

+All metric data streams within OTLP must have a [single writer](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#single-writer)
+This is because gateway collector deployments can involve multiple collectors in the same system.
+It is possible in this case for instances to receive and process data from the same resources, which is a violation of the Single-Writer principle.
+A potential consequence of this may be that these data streams overwrite each other, leading to inconsistent time series data.

+#### Example Scenario

+Consider the following configuration:

+There is a gateway deployment configured to handle all traffic for three other collectors in the same system.
+If the collectors are not uniquely identified and the SDK fails to distinguish between them, they may send identical data to the gateway collector from different points in time.
+In this scenario, it would be possible to observe inconsistent values for the same series.

+#### Detection

+There are patterns in the data that may provide some insight into whether this is happening or not.
+For example, upon visual inspection, a series with unexplained gaps or jumps in the same series may be a clue that multiple collectors are sending the same samples.
+Unexplained behavior in a time series could potentially point to the backend scraping data from multiple sources.

+## Prevention

+All metric streams produced by OTel SDKs should have a globally unique [Metric Identity](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#opentelemetry-protocol-data-model-producer-recommendations).
+This is to lower the risk of duplication, and ensure writers are sending unique data to the backend.

 [lb-exporter]:
   https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/loadbalancingexporter